-Duralast Elite Copper-Free Ceramic Brake Pads DE815AShop All Duralast Elite
+Duralast Elite Copper -Free Ceramic Brake Pads DE815AShop All Duralast

 - Next-generation, copper-free ceramic lasts up to 3 times longer